-In recent years and for the foreseeable future, the SEC and PCAOB have been constrained from providing regulatory oversight and enforcement of non-US companies and their management in emerging markets, including China.
+The SEC and PCAOB have been constrained from providing regulatory oversight and enforcement of non-US companies and their management in emerging markets, including China.

-Because of this, the SEC and PCAOB continue to stress the importance of providing high quality, reliable audited financial information and risk disclosures for companies based in, or with significant exposure to, emerging markets.
+As a result, and because these constraints remain, the SEC and PCAOB continue to stress the importance of providing high quality, reliable audited financial information and risk disclosures for companies based in, or with significant exposure to, emerging markets.

 In an April 2020 joint statement, leaders of both agencies summarized the risks and related considerations to issuers, auditors, index providers and investors that are associated with these emerging markets.

 In November 2020, the SEC’s Division of Corporation Finance issued Disclosure Guidance (DG) Topic No. 10, outlining the staff’s views regarding certain disclosure considerations for companies based in China.

 The joint statement and DG Topic No. 10 follow other statements made by the SEC and PCAOB, expressing their expectations that companies consider and make these disclosures.

 April 2020 joint statement of SEC and PCAOB